TheoW03/TheoW03/README.md

 proof for this is. because e^i rotates
 90 degrees on the complex plain + the cirlce constants e^(i * mutiple of pi) will act like the cosine op. so e^(i *  mutiple of pi) = cos(mutilple of pi)

+note: this only works with pi and 2pi. anyother number will be a complex number. of the cosine op.